Bartva1/CD-ABSC-with-LLMs/README.md

 **"An LLM-Based Approach for Cross-Domain Aspect-Based Sentiment Classification"**

-The study explores how large language models (LLMs) can be used to improve cross-domain ABSC tasks by transforming source domain samples into domain-invariant representations.
+The study explores how large language models (LLMs) can be used to improve cross-domain Aspect-Based Sentiment Classification (ABSC) tasks by transforming source domain samples into domain-invariant representations.

 ---
 ## Repository Structure